Buda Lovin' Pest: Budapest, Hungary

 View of Parliament from Fisherman's Bastion

 Back on the ground floor of the city, jump ahead to more recent centuries in Hungarian history.
-As hard as it is to believe seeing Budapest today, Hungary was once under Nazi occupation and then behind the Iron Curtain of the Soviet Union's communism.
+As hard as it is to believe seeing Budapest today, Hungary was once under Nazi occupation and then behind the Iron Curtain of the Soviet Union.
 These dark times in their history is preserved through museums and monuments.
 One of which could go nearly unnoticed if you're not looking for it: the Shoes on the Danube Bank.
-It commemorates people who were told to remove their shoes before being shot into the Danube by fascist Arrow Cross militiamen siding with Nazi Germany in 1944 and 1945.
+It commemorates people who were told to remove their shoes before being shot into the Danube by fascist Arrow Cross militiamen, a Hungarian group that sided with Nazi Germany when the Germans occupied Hungary in 1944.
 The memorial has no flashy signs and is almost overshadowed by Parliament slightly further up on the river, but its simplicity is what makes it so moving.
-For more on the Arrow Cross, Nazi and Soviet occupation, visit the Terror House museum, which is affordable and one can visit as quickly or as slowly as desired.
+For more on the Arrow Cross and Hungary's Nazi and Soviet occupations, visit the House of Terror Museum.
+The museum doubles as a memorial for victims of the Arrow Cross and both foreign occupations.
+The Shoes on the Danube Bank and House of Terror both show how fragile peace and freedom can be, and how many Hungarians didn't give up even when some of their own people, like members of the Arrow Cross, aided these regimes in their hostilities.

 Shoes on the Danube Bank

 As I mentioned, Hungary has some different historical influences than countries to its north.
-The Ottoman Turks once owned the area.
-Popular parts of Turkish culture are bath houses.
+The Ottoman Turks once owned the area pre-World War I. Popular parts of Turkish culture are bath houses and Budapest has kept this part of its heritage alive and well.
 There are multiple natural spa areas in Budapest.
 The biggest one is the Széchenyi Thermal Bath.
 It is located right by Hero's SquareVajdahunyad Castle, and City Park Ice Rink, in a park area from the Yellow Metro Line 1.
-The bath only costs around $20-$25 dollars to relax and experience the feeling of Roman and Turkish bath houses.
-Hanging out in what seems like a giant hot tub in a public park is quite memorable.
+The bath only costs around $20-$25 dollars to relax and experience the feeling of a Turkish bath house.
+Hanging out in what seems like a giant hot tub in a public park is quite memorable if I say so myself.

 Hero's Square